Interviews

 Graduated Harvard Medical School Class of 1954

-John C. Norman, MD (1930-2014) was born on May 11, 1930 in Charleston, West Virginia.
+John C. Norman, MD (1930-2014), was born on May 11, 1930, in Charleston, WV.
 He entered Howard University at age 16 and transferred to Harvard College, where he graduated magna cum laude in 1950.
-He completed his medical degree in 1954.
-Following an internship and residency at Presbyterian Medical Center and Bellevue Hospital in New York, he joined the U.S. Navy, attaining the rank of lieutenant commander.
-He completed his cardiac surgical training at the University of Michigan and in 1962 was a National Institutes of Health fellow at the University of Birmingham, England.
+Dr. Norman completed his medical degree in 1954.
+Following an internship and residency at Presbyterian Medical Center and Bellevue Hospital in New York, he joined the U.S. Navy, obtaining the rank of lieutenant commander.
+He completed his cardiac surgical training at the University of Michigan and, in 1962, was a National Institutes of Health fellow at the University of Birmingham, England.

-Dr. Norman also organized the 1969 "Medicine in the Ghetto" in the New England Journal of Medicine that same year.
+Dr. Norman also organized the 1969 paper "Medicine in the Ghetto" that appeared in the New England Journal of Medicine that same year.

 His papers are available through the West Virginia Division of Culture and History.
 Dr. Norman's full oral history is available to researchers at the Center for the History of Medicine.
 Contact chm@hms.harvard.edu for more information.